rancher-sandbox/docs.rancherdesktop.io/docs/references/rdctl-command-reference.md

   rdctl [command]

 Available Commands:
-  api /         Calls an rd-engine API, such as [gh api](https://cli.github.com/manual/gh_api) for the Github API. api /vX       Enables you to see the endpoints for a particular version; e.g., v0. completion    Generates the autocompletion script for the specified shell. help          Help about any command. list-settings Lists the current settings. set           Updates selected fields in the Rancher Desktop UI and restart the backend. shutdown      Shuts down the running Rancher Desktop application. start         Ensures that Rancher Desktop is running with the specified options. version       Shows the CLI version.
+  api           Runs API endpoints directly api /vX       Enables you to see the endpoints for a particular version; e.g., v0 completion    Generates the autocompletion script for the specified shell help          Help about any command list-settings Lists the current settings set           Updates selected fields in the Rancher Desktop UI and restart the backend shell         Run an interactive shell or a command in a Rancher Desktop-managed VM shutdown      Shuts down the running Rancher Desktop application start         Start up Rancher Desktop or update its settings version       Shows the CLI version

 Flags:
       --config-path string   config file (default C:\Users\GunasekharMatamalam\AppData\Roaming\rancher-desktop\rd-engine.json)